-Anna has been collaborating with harpist Eira Lynn Jones to create a solo piece for concert harp or clarsach.
-Eira Lynn Jones gave the concert harp premiere of Knocking on the 13th January 2019 at RNCM Strings Festival and will perform the clarsach premiere at Edinburgh International Harp Festival on the 7th April 2019.
+Anna collaborated with harpist Eira Lynn Jones to create a solo piece for concert harp or clarsach.
+Eira Lynn Jones gave the concert harp premiere of Knocking on the 13th January 2019 at RNCM Strings Festival and the clarsach premiere at Edinburgh International Harp Festival on the 7th April 2019.
 Eira subsequently took the piece on tour to Johannesburg and Cape Town, South Africa.
 Find out more here.

 As part of Psappha's Composing For scheme, Anna collaborated with clarinettist Dov Goldberg to create a solo for Eastern European Folk Instrument, in this case the Clarinet in G.

 Originally composed for solo piano, these miniatures were premiered as part of CUE by Ensemble Klang in 2018 and performed again at sound festival Aberdeen later that year.
 Find out more here.

 Composed for either solo voice and piano or soprano and chamber ensemble, The Windhover is a setting of Gerald Manley Hopkins' poem of the same name and was premiered by The Hermes Experiment at the PRS New Music Biennial in 2017.
 Find out more about the Hermes Experiment here.

 This string quartet has four movements, the first of which was premiered by the Cavaleri Quartet at the Holywell Music Room in 2014.
 The original title for movement one was 'Eschaton', meaning 'the end of all things', and was a 'Requiem' for Gaia, goddess of the Earth.